wkocjan/gatsby-theme-intro/gatsby-theme-intro/README.md

 ### Component shadowing

-You can use Gatsby component shadowing concept to customize the theme.
+You can use Gatsby component shadowing technique to customize the theme.

 - All components are located in `src/components` directory.
 - All parameters accepted by components are defined using [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html).
 You can find types definitions in one centeral `src/types` location.